BHFDSC/CCU068_01/README.md

-# COVID vaccination impact on CHD patients
+# The impact of COVID-19 vaccination on patients with congenital heart disease in England and Wales

 ## Project description

 Congenital heart disease (CHD) patients were identified during the COVID-19 pandemic as a vulnerable group at increased risk of severe outcomes from Sars-CoV-2 infection.
 Up-to-date health data following widespread vaccination enables a reassessment of these risks in the vaccinated CHD population.

 In this sub-project, we aimed to: